WHAT TO DO IN MONTEPULCIANO IN TWO DAYS

 This is my personal itinerary:

-FIRST STEP:After you've checked in to the Stuart View's Apartments (n.
-7 on the above map) or other properties you should start from the historic cellars of 👉 Cantine Gattavecchi (2 on the above map) by the church of Santa Maria then continue up the hill and visit the 👉 old Fortress - Fortezza - (3 on the above map) built in 1200 in the highest part of the town.
+FIRST STEP:After you've checked in to one of our MONTEFELIX apartments or other properties you should start from the historic cellars of 👉 Cantine Gattavecchi (2 on the above map) by the church of Santa Maria then continue up the hill and visit the 👉 old Fortress - Fortezza - (3 on the above map) built in 1200 in the highest part of the town.
 After a thorough renovation it hosts now the Association of the Wine Producers and offer an incredible tasting room and a beautiful panoramic garden overlooking the surrounding valleys, especially at sunset.
 You can taste there the wine from the most important local wineries and get many information about the the wine world including arranging further visit to wineries or other monumental cellars.

 So these are definitely the first place to start.